MileHacker Logo

 • 2

 Avoid walking alone at night in poorly lit areas.
 Protect your valuables in hotel safes.
-Be mindful of your surroundings.
+Be aware of surroundings.

 • 3